NethServer/docs/administrator-manual/en/firewall2.rst

 Port forward
 ============

-Port forwards are groupd by destination host and support raw IP addresses along with firewall objects.
+Port forwards are grouped by destination host and support raw IP addresses along with firewall objects.

 The following protocols are supported only in the new Server Manager: